stkb/Rewrap/specs/Detail/Indentation.md

                     ¦                  Para 2       ¦
             ·Para 2 ¦                               ¦

 With list items specifically, the whitespace between the bullet marker and the item content is reduced to 1 space.
 The bullet markers for sub-items are lined-up with this content.

     ·*··Item       ¦      ->      *·Item
     ······* Subitem¦              ··* Subitem

 However this can cause undesired alignment in the case of numbered items (this could maybe be fixed in the future).

     9) Item 9   ¦      ->      9)·Item 9
     10) Item 10 ¦              10) Item 10

 ## Comments ##

+This is still under consideration.
+With `tidyUpIndents` on, the basic indent after all comment markers will be reduced to 1 space.

 > language: "csharp", tidyUpIndents: true